OTBProject/OTBDocs/docs/tutorial-build-commands.md

 ## Other Notes

 Some of the terms listed above may sometimes produce an empty response.
 For example, if `[[args]]` is used without a default value, and the command is not run with any arguments, then `[[args]]` will be replaced by an empty string.
-If the entire command is one or more terms which together produce empty string, then the bot will not send any response.
+If the entire command is one or more terms which together produce an empty string, then the bot will not send any response.

 ## Advanced Examples